-Lastly, your wedding officiant needs to be present at the ceremony with the marrying couple.
+Lastly, your wedding officiant must be present with the marrying couple at the ceremony.
 While this was rarely a concern before COVID, pandemic-era weddings have been getting creative about distancing.
-In Tennessee, the couple, the officiant, and their legal witnesses all need to be in the same room for the wedding to take place.
+In Tennessee, the couple, the officiant, and their legal witnesses all need to be in the same room for the wedding.

 Can I Have a Virtual Wedding in Sevier County, Tennessee?

 Virtual weddings are the hot new thing for keeping your whole family on the guest list without bringing everyone into one venue.
 Sevier County issues over 10,000 marriage licenses every year.
 The licenses are issued to couples who are physically present for their weddings.
-You can absolutely stream your wedding ceremony to countless friends and families in their homes.
+You can stream your wedding ceremony to countless friends and families in their homes.
 But, the main actors in your wedding need to be physically present.
-In modern terms, this classified Tennessee weddings as ‘streaming friendly’ but a fully virtual ‘zoom wedding’ is not a viable plan.
-So prepare for stylish masks that match your wedding outfits and your officiant will be equally clad to do the honors.
+In modern terms, this classified Tennessee weddings as ‘streaming friendly’, but a fully virtual ‘Zoom wedding’ is not a viable plan.
+So prepare for stylish masks that match your wedding outfits, and your officiant will be equally glad to do the honors.

 Can a Friend or Relative Officiate My Wedding in Tennessee?